- May 11, 2020

 For employees who are working with applications that need to be secured, immediately allocate more software budget toward VPN licensing.
 Ensure the VPN utility is from a trusted vendor and properly deployed across all employee devices.

-Summary: your 7 essential steps to reduce software costs and risks
+Summary: your 7 essential steps to reduce software asset management risks and costs

 Each risk in this article leads to the same conclusion: IT and the Software Asset Management teams need to set and enforce a system of software oversight or your company’s costs and software license compliance risks may surge.
 Your oversight might be wildly different if you’re in a large IT department with a lot of controls in place, or part of a smaller staff who serve many roles with not enough eyes.
 But as we operate in this “New Normal,” it’s a relevant topic for every company, and we’re all in it together.
 Here are the best practices to reduce software costs, protect against security risks, and ensure software license compliance: